-Completed in 1933, the Paimio Sanatorium is a former tuberculosis sanatorium designed by architect Alvar Aalto.
-The project has been canonized as an internationally recognized masterpiece of modern architecture, and it is often considered to be the breakthrough of Alvar Aalto.
+Completed in 1933, the Paimio Sanatorium is a former tuberculosis sanatorium designed by Finnish architect Alvar Aalto.
+The project has been canonized as an internationally recognized masterpiece of modern architecture, and it is often considered the breakthrough of Alvar Aalto.
 In 1960, the building was converted into a general hospital.

 Paimio Sanatorium Technical Information